Nextiva / Blog / Productivity

 Telecommuting, also known as remote work or work from home, is an arrangement where full-time or part-time employees perform their duties outside of a traditional office setting.
 They typically use technology such as laptops, phones, and video conferencing tools to complete tasks and stay connected with colleagues.

-Incorporating telecommuting into your competitive strategy is necessary in today’s business climate.
+Incorporating telecommuting into your competitive strategy is necessary to attract top talent.

 “Hybrid is no longer just an employee perk but an employee expectation,” says Ranjit Atwal, Senior Director Analyst at Gartner.